FihoFi/urn-mrn-fin/producer/readme.md

 ## 11. Change Control

-- This specification is maintained by the namespace owner
+- This specification is maintained by the namespace owner, sub-namespaces are maintained by the respective owners.
 - Historical URNs remain valid forever.

 ---